ljtfreitas/julian-http-client/README.md

 #### @Body

-We can sent an object to be used as HTTP request body, using the `@Body` on the argument:
+We can send an object to be used as HTTP request body, using the `@Body` on the argument:

 ```java
 import com.github.ljtfreitas.julian.contract.Body;